BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 language: en
 ---

-Here's our journey to migrate tens of thousands of videos accessed by millions of users to the cloud.
+Here's our journey to migrate tens of thousands of videos, accessed by millions of users, to the cloud.
 How we minimized our costs without losing the biggest benefit of the cloud: scaling.

 The purpose of this article is to show you the evolution of this cloud video delivery platform, from the first draft to the current version.